 This site represents the prehistoric associations of the city.
 It has evidence that tells tales about the Bronze Age and the Iron Age.

 There are abundant sites in Taxila, representing Buddhist history and Gandhara architecture.
-History lovers enjoy coming to this place.
+Hence, history lovers enjoy coming to this place.
 Historical sites include the following places in the city:

 - Takht Bahi